This is a very common Fantasy-genre trope. It's a way of explaining away various others, such as Joker Immunity, Failure Is the Only Option, etc.

 Bleach does this to some extent.
 It turns out that souls in the after life and life need to balance out by being recycled.
 Thus when people die in the real world their souls move to the afterlife (and presumably vice versa.)
 This is revealed when a particular race starts destroying a bunch of Hollows completely, destroying their souls in the process and thus throwing the worlds out of balance.
 (Justifed to that race because Hollows are evil and tend to kill people randomly.)

 Not really evil or random.
 While a great many hollows have been shown to have simply embraced their darker instincts, it's been shown that Hollows tend to attack humans and pluses out of a need to feed rather than out of simple randomness.
 That doesn't mean that they're all irredeemable (just look at Nel Tu, who's entire pre-turned into a child philosophy revolved around the idea that Hollows were able to overcome their instincts by becoming Arrancar, or even Ulquiorra, of all people, who was finally able to understand friendship before dying).
 The problem with the Quincy was that they were destroying the souls of both the Hollows and, by extension, those they fed on, using the methods they had developed.
-This threw out the balance not of Good and Evil, but of the very reincarnation cycle of their universe; hence the war between the Quincy and Soul Reapers.
+This threw out the balance not of Good and Evil, but of the very reincarnation cycle of their universe, which in turn would eventually have destroyed everything; hence the war between the Quincy and Soul Reapers.
+Since the Soul Reapers were unable to convince the Quincy to stop, they just killed them instead.

 And the scales only really started to tip the other way after she found a problem that was preexisting; Misao's sad life, and fixed it.
 Hmm...